MystenLabs/sui/sdk/typescript/README.md

 > This TSDX setup is meant for developing libraries (not apps!) that can be published to NPM.
 If you’re looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.

-> If you’re new to TypeScript, checkout the handy [TypeScript cheatsheet](https://devhints.io/typescript).
+> If you’re new to TypeScript, check out the handy [TypeScript cheatsheet](https://devhints.io/typescript).

 ## Commands